MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - HoloLens support is limited in this preview to OS updates only.
 - Windows Holographic for Business only supports HTTP download modes and downloads from a [Microsoft Connected Cache endpoint](/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache); peer-to-peer download modes and group assignments are not supported for HoloLens devices at this time.
 - HoloLens does not support deployment or delivery optimization for Windows Server Update Services endpoints.
-- Troubleshooting will require either diagnostics on the Connected Cache server or collecting a trace on HoloLens via **Settings** > **Update & Security** >  **Troubleshooting** >  **Windows Update**.
+- Troubleshooting requires either diagnostics on the Connected Cache server or collecting a trace on HoloLens via **Settings** > **Update & Security** >  **Troubleshooting** >  **Windows Update**.

 ### IT Admin - Update Checklist - 21H1

-This checklist will help you know the new items that features that are being added in this feature update that may affect your current device management configurations, or new features you might wish to start using.
+This checklist helps you know the new items that features that are being added in this feature update that may affect your current device management configurations, or new features you might wish to start using.

 #### Updates to Kiosk mode

 ✔️[**New AUMIDs for new apps in Kiosk mode**](#use-the-new-settings-and-edge-apps-in-kiosk-modes):

 If you were previously using either the Settings app or Microsoft Edge app in a Kiosk, we have replaced these apps with new apps which use a different App ID.
 We highly encourage you to read [New AUMIDs for new apps in Kiosk mode](#use-the-new-settings-and-edge-apps-in-kiosk-modes) below.
-This will ensure you either continue to have the Settings app in your Kiosk, or include the new Microsoft Edge app.
+This ensures you either continue to have the Settings app in your Kiosk, or include the new Microsoft Edge app.
 These changes can be done now, and deployed to all devices and allow for a smoother transition on update.

 ✔️[**Visitor Auto-logon for Kiosks**](#visitor-auto-logon-for-kiosks):